Regulatory, Pricing and Reimbursement Overview

 - Drug Payment Scheme: patients pay a maximum of €114 per month and pharmacists receive a mark – up and dispensing fee.

 3. What are the steps to obtaining authorization to develop, test, and market a product?

-In Ireland, authorisations to market new medicinal products are granted by the HPRA under the Medicinal Products (control of placing on the market) Regulations 2007.
+In Ireland, authorisations to market new medicinal products are granted by the HPRA under the Medicinal Products (Control of Placing on the Market) Regulations 2007 (S.I.
+540/2007).
 An Irish authorisation for a human medicinal product is called a product authorisation (PA).
-Details on the content of an application are outlined in EU Directives 2003/63/EEC.
+Details on the content of an application are outlined in Directive 2003/63/EEC.